spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 This command helps confirm if the changes I made in configuration mode are active.
 It’s especially helpful in troubleshooting when a router isn’t behaving as expected — for example, if a password doesn’t seem to be working, or an IP address isn’t configured properly.

+The show running-config command was used to verify the current configuration of the router after setting the hostname and password.

+💻 Command Used:

+plaintext
+Copy
+Edit
+R2#show running-config
+📋 What I Verified:

+The hostname was successfully set to R2

+The enable password network command was applied

+The service password-encryption command was either enabled or not yet used (based on password visibility)

+Other interface settings were reviewed for accuracy

+🛠️ Why This Matters:
+This command helps confirm if the changes I made in configuration mode are active.
+It’s especially helpful in troubleshooting when a router isn’t behaving as expected — for example, if a password doesn’t seem to be working, or an IP address isn’t configured properly.

+🧠 What I Learned:
+Not every change is immediately obvious unless verified.
+Using show running-config gave me confidence that my settings were correct before testing further.